This is a refresh of a review of Angel Fire Resort previously posted.

 The Lodge is a short walk to the ski lifts and ski rental.
 It’s basically on the same property.

-There’s an indoor pool, hot tub, fitness room, free Wi-Fi access, washer/dryers, and a few restaurant choices.
+There’s an indoor pool, hot tub, fitness room, free Wi-Fi access, washer/dryer facility, and a few restaurant choices.

 We stayed in a pet-friendly room with direct access to the courtyard from our back patio.
 The room had two queen beds and plenty of space for all of our stuff.
 There were lots of drawers and closet space.
 Our room had a small refrigerator, coffee maker, and fake fireplace.
 The room was clean and the water pressure was good.